Title 802 | Chapter 003 | Regulation 060REG

 Offenders who have been released or who were not subject to incarceration may enter into a payment agreement.(a)

-If a released offender refuses to enter into a payment agreement, the debt shall be referred to the Department of Revenue for collection as described in Section 3.(3)
+If a released offender refuses to enter into a payment agreement, the debt shall be referred to the Department of Revenue for collection as described in Section 3 of this administrative regulation.(3)

 If an offender, whether or not incarcerated, fails to make payments as required in the payment agreement and is intercepted or has a collection action initiated, the offender may only revive the monthly payment agreement upon a showing of good cause why the offender failed to make the previous required payments.(a)